Save on pet insurance for your pet

 But what about the dog: Could they play a part in a family infection?

 Can Dogs Get Pinworms?

-Thankfully for everyone involved, pinworms as a 'species-specific' parasite.
+No, dogs cannot get pinworms.
+Thankfully for everyone involved, pinworms is a 'species-specific' parasite.
 Their hosts are humans and they can't live in the dog gut.
 However, dogs do suffer from their own unique intestinal parasites.
 The closest equivalent to the human pinworm is the dog whipworm - but don't worry, you aren't going to pick this up from your pet either, as it's a dog-only parasite.